LubinKerhuel/hugo/content/authors/lubin/_index.md

 +++

 Control projects realized during my school years (1999-2005) ended-up with simplest PID algorithm tuned through successive trials.
-Coding for embedded systems require an important effort and left time for modelisation, identification and simulation is often null.
+Code implementation for embedded systems requires an important effort and time left for model, identification and simulation is often null.

 I started developing a blockset for Simulink targeting dsPIC 33F microcontrollers to overcome such constraint.